nlitz88/BEVFusion-ROS-TensorRT/README_eng.md

 + The official `bevfusion` repo provides pretrained `nuscenes` models

++ To convert the sample nuscenes data to a rosbag for use with this package's node, check out [`nuscenes2rosbag` package](https://github.com/linClubs/nuscenes2rosbag)

 + To convert the rosbag data to the format used by this repo's `galactic-devel` branch, use ROS2 `rosbags` from `pip`:

 ~~~python